CreativeMasterBonin/thingmajigs/.github/ISSUE_TEMPLATE/suggestion.md

 ---

+Do not demand a feature or change.
+Developers have a hard enough time.
+Be polite or your suggestion will be marked as invalid and ignored.

 **Describe The Suggestion**
 Clear and concise description of suggestion.
 Things like "a new block" or "a new item" aren't specific enough.